 Start FaceTime audio and video calls via iMessage and FaceTime app on Mac

-- In message app, tap on the ‘pen’ icon to create an iMessage text group.
+- In the Messages app, tap on the ‘pen’ icon to create an iMessage text group.
 Once created, select the ‘details’ option to view all the participants in the group.

 - In the details section, users can immediately start an audio or video call, by tapping on the appropriate icon to send ‘join’ invites to others.

-- In FaceTime app, open the app and add participants by entering the contact’s name, phone number or email in the search bar.
+- In the FaceTime app, open the app and add participants by entering the contact’s name, phone number, or email in the search bar.